distributed-system-analysis/pbench/agent/containers/images/visualizers/README.md

 # LiveMetricVisualizer
+- A tool available to visualize Prometheus and PCP data live during a Pbench benchmark run

-- Build locally with podman build -t <name> -f DockerfileLive .
+- Build locally with `podman build -t <name> -f DockerfileLive .`
 - Available at quay.io/pbench/live-metric-visualizer
-- A tool available to visualize Prometheus and PCP data live during a Pbench benchmark run

 - Directions:
   -   `podman pull pbench/live-metric-visualizer`
   -   `podman run --network host pbench/live-metric-visualizer`

 - NOTES:
-  - Only the grafana server with preconfigured data sources for prometheus and PCP, as well as preloaded dashboards
+  - Container includes grafana server with preconfigured data sources and dashboards for both prometheus and PCP
   - Will work for live metric viewing (as pbench launches prometheus and pmlogger/pmproxy), but not for post-run visualization
   - Default Grafana credentials are: admin/admin

 # PromGrafContainer
+- A tool available to visualize Prometheus data collected through Pbench after a benchmark run

-- Build locally with podman build -t <name> -f DockerfilePostProm .
+- Build locally with `podman build -t <name> -f DockerfilePostProm .`
 - Available at quay.io/pbench/prom-graf-visualizer
-- A tool available to visualize Prometheus data collected through Pbench after a benchmark run
 - Preloaded dashboards for node-exporter and grafana

 - Directions: